U.S. Government Bonds Fade After North Korea Backs Off Threats

-U.S. government bonds retreated Tuesday as cooling tensions between North Korea and the U.S. and strong economic data chipped away at investors' appetites for assets perceived as relatively safe.
+Government bonds retreated Tuesday, as tensions cooled between North Korea and the U.S. and retail sales showed the economy on strong footing.

 Continue Reading Below

-The yield on the 10-year U.S. Treasury note was recently at 2.268%, according to Tradeweb, compared with 2.217% Monday.
+The yield on the 10-year U.S. Treasury note settled at 2.264%, up from 2.217% Monday, in its largest one-day gain in three weeks.
 Yields rise as bond prices fall.

-Reports that North Korea had decided not to attack Guam, a turnabout after the country's leader ordered his military to examine a plan for a missile strike last week, drew investors out of government bonds on Tuesday.
+Reports that North Korea had stepped back from threats to attack Guam, a turnabout after the country's leader ordered his military to examine a plan for a missile strike last week, drew investors out of government bonds on Tuesday.

 Bonds also extended declines after data from the Commerce Department showed sales at retailers and restaurants jumped 0.6% in July -- the strongest sales growth all year.
 Economists surveyed by The Wall Street Journal had expected a 0.4% increase in sales.